boldare/boldare-tech/content/posts/2018-10-30_Dev-and-prod-ready-Docker-setup-for-SPA-app.md

 * `ports` - same as above, but now with another environment variable `NGINX_PORT` which we'll set up later,
 * `restart:` - container restart policy.
 We don't want our production to be down for a long time due to some mistakes or not to start after server restart - `unless-stopped` will cover it for us, containers will be restarted always, except for the moment when we'll stop them manually (e.g. `docker-compose stop`).
 I don't recommend it on our dev machines, because it'll start always with our operating system and sometimes you don't want to code, so free up your resources.

-This basic `docker-compose.prod.yml` **didn't handle everything, but it's really good to start for production setup** (or good skeleton for it).
+This basic `docker-compose.prod.yml` **won't handle everything, but it's really good to start for production setup** (or good skeleton for it).
 For example, here we didn't handle HTTPS connection on 443 port (but it's easy to add, don't worry #trueStory).

 Now let's build our `.env` file for production.